Melissa Chan: Al Jazeera English

-In 2012, however, Chan's visa and press credentials were not renewed, forcing her to leave China.
-In the wake of her expulsion, the first of a foreign journalist since 1998, Al Jazeera English closed its Beijing bureau.
+In 2012, Chan left China after her visa and press credentials were not renewed and Al Jazeera English closed its Beijing bureau.
 The Chinese government provided no explanation for the move, though officials had previously accused Chan of unspecified violations of the law that were never clarified.
 Press reports and the Foreign Correspondent's Club of China connected the expulsion to a documentary on slave labor in Chinese jails aired by Al Jazeera English that had angered Chinese authorities.
 Chan had no part in the production of the piece, however, and her expulsion occurred in the context of multiple conflicts between foreign reporters and the Chinese government over denials or delays in obtaining journalist visas.

 In May 2012 Yang Rui, a TV host in China Global Television Network, made comments on Sina Weibo criticising some foreign citizens and journalists in China, especially targeting Chan, who was expelled from the country.
 Yang's statement occurred during an official Chinese government campaign to identify illegal foreign residents in China.
 Yang's full posting (translated from Mandarin by The Wall Street Journal) was:

 The Public Security Bureau wants to clean out the foreign trash: To arrest foreign thugs and protect innocent girls, they need to concentrate on the disaster zones in [student district] Wudaokou and [drinking district] Sanlitun.
 Cut off the foreign snake heads.
 People who can’t find jobs in the U.S. and Europe come to China to grab our money, engage in human trafficking and spread deceitful lies to encourage emigration.
 Foreign spies seek out Chinese girls to mask their espionage and pretend to be tourists while compiling maps and GPS data for Japan, Korea and the West.
 We kicked out that foreign bitch and closed Al-Jazeera’s Beijing bureau.
 We should shut up those who demonize China and send them packing.

 Yang released a statement on May 21, 2012, defending his comments and seeking to correct supposed mischaracterisations of his message and the English translation of "foreign bitch" instead of "foreign shrew".